johnscillieri/tutorial-modern-frontend-django-htmx/tutorial/05 Templates.md

 │   └── views.py
 ```

-`index.html` should look something like this:
+Edit `index.html` so it looks like this:

 ```
 <html lang="en">